 Our volunteers are, without a doubt, Very Important People!
 In Fiscal Year 2005, 137,000 volunteers donated 5.2 million hours to your national parks at a value of $91.2 million.
 Volunteers come from all over to help preserve and protect America's natural and cultural heritage for the enjoyment of this and future generations.
 Young and old alike give of their time and expertise to assist in achieving the National Park Service mission.

 Volunteer opportunities at Carl Sandburg Home NHS are very diverse and attract all types of people.
-Volunteer experiences can be developed in many areas depending upon individual interest.
 Volunteers are accepted without regard to race, creed, religion, age, sex, sexual orientation, national origin, or disability.
 Please note that volunteers are not considered to be federal employees for any purposes other than tort claims and injury compensation.
 Volunteer service is not creditable for leave accrual or any other benefit.
 However, volunteer service is creditable work experience.

 Volunteer Opportunities at Carl Sandburg Home NHS include: